CasKei/StudyVault/Term5/CSE/Notes/Shared Memory.md

 shmctl(shmid, IPC_RMID, NULL);
 ```

-Of course one obvious issue that might happen here is that BOTH writer and reader are accessing the shared memory concurrently, therefore we will run into **synchronisation** problems whereby **writer overwrites before reader finished reading** or **reader attempts to read an empty memory value before writer finished writing**.
+Of course one obvious issue that might happen here is that BOTH writer and reader are accessing the shared memory [[Concurrent Programming|concurrent]]ly, therefore we will run into [[Week 5 - Process Synchronisation|synchronisation]] problems whereby **writer overwrites before reader finished reading** or **reader attempts to read an empty memory value before writer finished writing**.

-We will address such synchronisation problems in the next chapter.
+We will address such synchronisation problems in the next chapter. [[Week 5 - Process Synchronisation]]

 ## IPC without SVC
 [[Supervisor Call|SVC]]